What is Computer aided design?

 The maximum ratio between a prints vertical height and the part cross section, to ensure stability on the build plate.

-CAD and Product development.
+CAD design and Product development.

-In the later stages, the CAD file is used to make 3d art work for marketing.
+In the later stages, the CAD design file is used to make 3d art work for marketing.
 Furthermore, it is the file you send to a manufacturers, to receive quotes.
 In addition, CAD files are used to communicate building works to a contractor.
 You see where I’m going with this, making almost any product these days requires a CAD file at literally every step of the way for hundreds of different reasons.